Secondary Legal Sources

 Secondary sources are not law, and as such are not mandatory authority.
 They are always persuasive authority.
 Persuasive authority can be used to support a legal position or argument, and courts may choose to consider it when deciding an issue.
 However, it is not mandatory that they do so.

-A legal dictionary contains the definitions of legal terms taken from a variety of sources.
+A legal dictionary contains the definitions of legal terms.
 It's the first place you should look when you do not understand what a legal term means.

 Legal encyclopedias are a great place to begin research and are used them to find a general overview of a particular area of the law.

 Restatements are a series of treatises that articulate the principles or rules of a specific area of law.
 They are written and published by the American Law Institute to clarify or "restate" the general principles of common law.
 They are often cited by courts and are considered highly authoritative.

 - Browse Restatements & Principles of Law (Westlaw Edge)Westlaw account required.